-The following is a step-by-step guide to listing a property in the National Register of Historic Places and/or the Register of Historic Kansas Places.
-For information about nominating a historic district, click here.
+The following is a step-by-step guide to the process for nominating a property in the National Register of Historic Places and/or the Register of Historic Kansas Places (printable version).
+Find information about nominating a historic district.

-This is a two-page form that the SHPO staff uses to evaluate whether properties meet the requirements for listing in the registers.
-A property sponsor should submit this form, along with photographs of the property, to the Cultural Resources Division.
+This is a four-page form that the SHPO staff uses to evaluate whether properties meet the requirements for listing in the registers.
+A property sponsor (often the property owner) should submit this form, along with photographs of the property, to the Cultural Resources Division.

-Within a few weeks of submitting the PSIQ, the property sponsor will receive a letter from staff indicating whether the property is eligible for the registers.
+Within 30 days of submitting the PSIQ, the property sponsor will receive a letter from staff indicating whether the property is eligible for the registers.
 If the property is eligible, the letter will include a nomination form and instructions on how to proceed with the nomination.

 Once a nomination is considered complete, it will be considered by the Kansas Historic Sites Board of Review.
 This board, which meets quarterly, is appointed by the Governor to make recommendations on the nomination of properties to the registers.
 Nominations are presented to the board by Cultural Resources Division staff or qualified professional consultants.
 Nomination sponsors are encouraged to attend this public meeting.